 How to Get There: Take either Red Line 2 or Green Line 3 to Chiang Kai-shek Memorial Hall Station (C.K.S.)

-Built in 1969, the complex boasts impressive architecture.
+Constructed in 1969, the complex boasts impressive architecture.
 The whole area commemorates the Kuomintang soldiers who lost their lives during the Chinese Civil War.
-Just like Chiang Kai-shek Memorial Hall, the hourly changing of honor guards stationed at the front gate is one of the spectacles that draws visitor to this place.
+Just like Chiang Kai-shek Memorial Hall, the hourly changing of honor guards stationed at the front gate is one of the spectacles that draw visitors to this place.

 Location: No. 139, Beian Road, Zhongshan District, Taipei City